Municipal bonds offer tax-free interest and are beneficial for very high income earners. Here we’ll look at the best municipal bond ETFs for 2023.

 VTEB – Vanguard Tax-Exempt Bond Index ETF

-A slightly more affordable way to track the same index as MUB above is with the Vanguard Tax-Exempt Bond Index ETF (VTEB), which has an expense ratio of 0.06%.
+A slightly more affordable way to track the same index as MUB above is with the Vanguard Tax-Exempt Bond Index ETF (VTEB), which has an expense ratio of 0.05%, making it the most affordable on the list.
 While still highly liquid, VTEB could be considered less liquid than MUB with about half the AUM.

 SHM – SPDR Barclays Short Term Municipal Bond